ManasaSRonur/choking-skies/README.md

 #### Input Data File

 - The input wildfire data file is too large to be uploaded to the git repository.
-Follow the below instructions to obtain the inout file.
+Follow the below instructions to obtain the input file.

   1. Visit this [link](https://www.sciencebase.gov/catalog/item/61aa537dd34eb622f699df81).
   2. Download `GeoJSON Files.zip`.